 In the Fine Arts program, exploration in the studio and frequent feedback from faculty and visiting artists nurture student artistic accomplishment and personal vision.
 Students learn how form and content in a work of art interact to yield meaning.
 Creative expression and effective communication are fostered by a solid foundation of work from observation and perception.
-Students are encouraged to develop ways of choosing directions, media, and subject matter.
-Through studio work, group discussion, lectures, seminars, individual consultations with faculty and visiting artists, and frequent trips to museums, galleries and artists' studios, students develop the technical ability, critical awareness, knowledge of historical frameworks, and self-discipline to form a unique, personal vision.
-A rigorous, structured program prepares students for the challenges of further study at four-year colleges of art and design.
-Within the fine arts program, students select the painting and drawing track, sculpture track, or printmaking track, depending on their desired area of emphasis.
+Students are encouraged to develop ways of choosing directions, media and subject matter.
+Through studio work, group discussion, lectures, seminars, individual consultations with faculty and visiting artists and frequent trips to museums, galleries and artists' studios, students develop the technical ability, critical awareness, knowledge of historical frameworks and self-discipline to form a unique, personal vision.
+A rigorous, structured program prepares students for the challenges of further study at four-vear institutions of art and design.
+Within the fine arts program, students may select electives in painting and drawing, sculpture or printmaking.